visual-space/nano-data-binding/README.md

 </some-web-cmp>
 ```

+**For bind**

-* **FOR** - Gemerate a repetitive template using an array as an input.
+Gemerate a repetitive template using an array as an input.
 A state store architecture requires always creating new objects instead of mutations to represent state changes.
 Therefore object references cannot be used to uniquely identify objects.
 In such a screnario, the template cannot be updated efficiently without doing wasteful DOM operations.
 A `trackBy()` method can be used to address this issue.
 Under these circumstances, a virtual DOM indeed can bailout developers, but not without the price of adding additional complexity.

 ```html
 <list-cmp>